-Title VII prohibits discriminating against someone based upon their race, the color of their skin, religion, culture or due to association or marriage with a minority group or religion.
-This includes prejudicing against someone because of their cultural beliefs or religious practices (provided these practices do not materially interfere with the ability to perform their duties).
+Title VII prohibits discrimination against someone based upon their race, the color of their skin, religion, culture, or association or marriage with a minority group or religion.
+This includes prejudice against someone because of their cultural beliefs or religious practices (provided these practices do not materially interfere with the ability to perform their duties).
 This prohibition begins, as stated above, during the recruiting and hiring phase.

 Job requirements must be uniform and consistently applied to all persons.
 However, even if your prospective employer applies the requirements consistently, it can still be discriminatory if it excludes significantly more persons than others.

-If you or a loved one believes that you suffered from racial, ethnic, religious or any other kind of discrimination while seeking employment then you may want to speak to an attorney.
+If you or a loved one believes that you suffered from racial, ethnic, religious, or any other kind of discrimination while seeking employment then you may want to speak to the discrimination attorney.
 Everyone is meant to have the safe, fair shot at employment as everyone else.
 It is the cornerstone of a free society and a right that should not be easily surrendered.